MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/launch-app.md

 > [!NOTE]
 > Press releases and quotes must be reviewed by Microsoft representatives.

-Connect with the [Microsoft 365 ISV Benefits Service Desk](mailto:ModernWorkISVPartner@microsoft.com) to avail of the service to review your press release draft and get a quote from Microsoft.
+Connect with the ISV Marketplace Success Rewards Program team to avail of the service to review your press release draft and get a quote from Microsoft.
 Once you publicly post your press release, evangelize through other channels.
 Microsoft doesn't post partner press releases. // Example press releases. //

 [Back to top](#what-should-you-do-during-the-launch-stage)
 </details>